revisohq/asp-dependency-graph/readme.md

 ====================

 Visualizing ASP dependencies via neo4j.
 The tracked dependencies are included files, ASP functions and what called said functions.
+[See the wiki for more detailed documentation](https://github.com/debitoor/asp-dependency-graph/wiki).

 How to install